BSE : Listing of new Commercial Paper of HDFC Credila Financial Services Ltd

 500000.00<_o3a_p>

-The Issuing and Paying agent for the above mentioned instrument(s) is Axis Bank Ltd
+The Issuing and Paying agent for the above mentioned instrument(s) is Axis Bank Limted

 The trading members may also note as under: